VishnuP02/credit-risk-classification/README.md

-                                            Credit Risk Analysis Report
-    Overview of the Analysis
+                                            Credit Risk Analysis Report Overview of the Analysis
 The purpose of the analysis was conducted to asses how well machine learning model predicted credit risk.
 To determine whether a loan is likely to be a high risk (1) or a healthy loan(0), financial data pertaining to loan applications made up the data used.
 The loan amount, imterest rate, borrower income, debt-to-income ratio, number of accounts, negative credit history, and overall debt were among the variables.
 Data preparation, model training, and evaluation were among the phases of the machine learning process that were engaged in the analysis.
 I used a logistic regression model as my main approach for machine learning.
 In addition, I resampled the training data using the RandomOverSampler from the imbalanced-learn module to correct the class imbalance and improve model performance.

 Results
     - Machine Learning Model 1: Logistic Regression (Trained on Original Data)
-        - Balanced Accuracy Score:
+        - Balanced Accuracy Score: 95.2%
-        - Precision for class 0(Healthy Loan):
+        - Precision for class 0(Healthy Loan): 100%
+        - Recall for class 0: 99%
-        - Recall for Class 1(High-Risk Loan):
+        - Precision for class 1(High-Risk Loan): 85%
-        - Recall for class 1:
+        - Recall for class 1: 91%
     - Machine Learning Model 2: Logistic Regression (Trained with Resampled Data)
-        - Balanced Accuracy Score:
+        - Balanced Accuracy Score: 99.4%
-        - Precision for class 0(Healthy Loan):
+        - Precision for class 0: 100%
-        - Recall for Class 1(High-Risk Loan):
+        - Recall for class 0: 99%
+        - Precision for class 1: 84%
-        - Recall for class 1:
+        - Recall for class 1: 99%

+Summary